Perihelion Science Fiction: History

-Perihelion Science Fiction originated on November 1967.
+Perihelion Science Fiction originated in November 1967.
 It was photo-offset, 40 pages, in black-and-white.
 It ran for only five issues.
 As reported by Mike Ashley in his history of science fiction periodicals, Gateways to Forever, the magazine “presented a mixture of fannish news, articles, and fiction, including a heroic fantasy comic strip, ‘Alaron’ by art editor William Stillwell.
 Amongst its fiction was work by writers who would soon be selling professionally, including Robert E. Toomey and Evelyn Lief."
 Further issues of Perihelion (April 1967-Summer 1969) were printed, with a professional style layout, with artwork by Vaughn Bodé and fiction by Dean R Koontz and David R Bunch.
-Bellotto did not pay contributors, and financial issues caused closure of the magazine.
+Bellotto did not pay contributors, and financial issues the caused closure of the magazine.

 Over 40 years later, on November 12, 2012 Perihelion Science Fiction was relaunched as a professional online webzine.
 It is now a paying market, currently offering one-cent per word.
 Perihelion has been named one of the five best free Internet science fiction sites by Decades Review.
 Lois Tilton reviewed the magazine in Locus Online.